aneesh5/java/README.md

 majority.java file is about: finding an element which has highest frequency in an array

 regex.java file is about: adding all the special characters and numbers at the end of a given string

+stockmax.java file is about: The cost of a stock on each day is given in an array, finding the max profit that one can make by buying and selling in those days.
+For example, if the given array is {100, 180, 260, 310, 40, 535, 695}, the maximum profit can earned by buying on day 0, selling on day 3.
+Again buy on day 4 and sell on day 6.